quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part53_9.3_Types_of_In.md

 }
 ```

-This implementation ensures that each new input value is combined with the previously filtered output, weighted by \( a \), to produce a smooth and noise-reduced filtered signal.
+This implementation ensures that each new input value is combined with the previously filtered output, weighted by $a$, to produce a smooth and noise-reduced filtered signal.
 The `previousFilteredValue` variable maintains the state from the last frame, making it easy to implement in real-time applications.

 ??x
 ---